-Birthing Better Childbirth Preparation skills evolved in the 1970s from families who did not have ‘birth choices’ and could not make Birth Plans.
+Birthing Better online birth classes full of vital, practical and effective skills evolved in the 1970s from families who did not have ‘birth choices’ and could not make Birth Plans.

 Birthing Better families wanted birth and birth coaching skills so we could ‘do’ something while the AMPs/Interventions were done.
 The skills worked brilliantly.
 When we told our Birth Story we noticed something amazing …We focused more on what we ‘did’ rather then what ‘happened’ to us.

 It’s not about childbirth interventions really.
 It’s about having a safe birth for yourself and baby AND having an empowered birth experience.
-Birthing Better Childbirth Preparation Online Courses are about having personal skills to work with your baby’s efforts to be born no matter what … including childbirth interventions.
+Birthing Better Childbirth online birth classes are about having personal skills to work with your baby’s efforts to be born no matter what … including childbirth interventions.